sap-linuxlab/community.sap_install/roles/sap_netweaver_preconfigure/README.md

 **:warning: Do not execute this Ansible Role against existing SAP systems unless you know what you are doing and you prepare inputs to avoid unintended changes caused by default inputs.**

 **NOTE: It is recommended to execute `timesync` role from Ansible Collection `fedora.linux_system_roles` before or after executing this role.**

-Role can be executed independently or as part of [ansible.playbooks_for_sap](https://github.com/sap-linuxlab/ansible.playbooks_for_sap) playbooks.
 <!-- END Execution -->

 <!-- BEGIN Execution Recommended -->